 Machi o tsukuri dango boshi no ue minna de waraiau yo

-They'll find a village on a dango planet and they all laugh together
+They will create a village on a dango planet and everyone laughs together

 • 作り – make, produce, build, manufacture